xgds/xgds_basalt/docker_tracking.md

       * Windows: Windows 10.
       * Linux: Not tested, but current versions should work.
       * **Note**: We tested with the "stable" release of Docker

+   Strongly recommend installing and using kitematic to allow easy management of docker containers, ports and volumes.

 1. Download xGDS BASALT Docker Container and Load it
-   * download https://xgds.org/downloads/xgds-basalt-sse.tar.bz2, don't unzip it, and
+   * download https://xgds.org/downloads/xgds-basalt.tar.bz2, don't unzip it, and

 1. Load container data into Docker